gdmoney/network-automation-github-actions/README.md

 - clone this repo
 - create a new branch and publish it
 - modify the device config file(s)
-- commit changes to the new branch and push
+- commit changes to the new branch and push to origin
 - create a pull request
 - pull request review/approval
 - merge pull request to update the Main branch